pratimagauns/goprogramming/README.md

 # goprogramming
-To gain understanding on GO language.
-And application of same for developing a  basic level http server.
+To gain understanding of the GO language.
+And application of same in developing a very basic level http server.